HiranChaudhuri/settlers-installer/README.md

 # Troubleshooting

 If you are unsure about the installer's behaviour or want to know about it's decisions check the logs.
-These are presented on STDOUT only.
-You should see it if you launch a terminal and run /opt/slettersremake/bin/SettlersRemake.
+These are presented on STDOUT and in logfiles.

+- You should see STDOUT if you launch a terminal and run /opt/slettersremake/bin/SettlersRemake.
+- Otherwise, check for logfiles in $HOME/.jsettlers.